alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ### Delivered

-The message was successfully delivered
+The message was successfully delivered.

 ### Failed

-This covers all failed statuses:
+This covers all failure statuses:

-- permanent-failure - the provider was unable to deliver message, email or phone number does not exist; remove this recipient from your list
+- permanent-failure - "The provider was unable to deliver message, email or phone number does not exist; remove this recipient from your list"
-- temporary-failure - The provider was unable to deliver message, email inbox was full or phone was turned off; you can try to send the message again
+- temporary-failure - "The provider was unable to deliver message, email inbox was full or phone was turned off; you can try to send the message again"
-- technical-failure - Notify had a technical failure; you can try to send the message again
+- technical-failure - "Notify had a technical failure; you can try to send the message again"

 ## Status - letter

 ### Failed

-The only failed status that applies to letters is __technical-failure__ - Notify had an unexpected error while sending to our printing provider.
+The only failure status that applies to letters is __technical-failure__ - Notify had an unexpected error while sending to our printing provider.

 ### Accepted

-Notify is printing and posting the letter
+Notify is printing and posting the letter.

 ## Get the status of one message

 ### Method

-1. Add the following method code to your application:
+1. Add the following method to your application code:

     ```python
     response = notifications_client.get_notification_by_id(notification_id)